hesido/cryptonote-proxy/readme.md

 For BTC donations: `3LhbnGPZ3YUTjWicDi1M3YwRTpGD8f3wWr`

 ## Version History
+### Changes in 4.4.1
+* Added stex ticker api
+* Added notification for config errors during runtime
+* Added per-user setting support - This will allow you to set auto-switch on for certain users upon a reboot and auto-run.
 ### Changes in 4.4.0
 * Added merged mining earning display and profitability support
 * Added sanity check that prevents wrong values when switching between users in UI